Our Values

 Our Work

-We run 10 week long programmes at Future Youth Zone to build self-esteem and community among young people.
+We run 10 week long programmes in schools and youth centres to build self-esteem and community among young people.
 These projects come in four main stages.

 Engage – We work with schools to identify students lacking in confidence or needing a creative outlet and get them signed up.